PiTiLeZarD/aframe-environment-component/README.md

 # Disclaimer:

-I'm currently trying to clean up this repository with bfg, node_modules was committed here and there, trying to get the big useless files out.
-There's so little it should be blazing fast!

-Stay tuned!
+I'm trying to modernise this library, I know JS, but I'm learning THREE.js and Aframe.
+Bear with me.
+If you want to help, hit me up!

 # aframe-environment-component-v2